Flore Levine-Cousyns: Biography

-As a Professor and as a Pedagogue, Flore Levine was highly appreciated by her students, to whom she conveyed respect and deep love for music.
-She investigated piano methods; she was in the lineage of Karl Leimer, Walter Gieseking, Heinrich Neuhaus and Marie Jaëll..
-The quality of the sound was essential and fundamental, based on a piano technique, using suppleness and a rebound technic from the keyboard, without ever ‘forcing’ the way of playing.
+As a professor and as a pedagogue, she was highly appreciated by her students, to whom she conveyed respect and her deep love for music.
+She investigated piano techniques; she was in the lineage of Karl Leimer, Walter Gieseking, Heinrich Neuhaus and Marie Jaëll..
+The quality of the sound was essential and fundamental, based on a piano technique, using suppleness and a rebound technic from the keyboard, without ever 'forcing' the way of playing.

 Professor Levine could listen better than anyone on earth.
 She possessed the art to express her observations and her critical comments about piano performance with a lot of precision, without ever hurting anyone and with a fine touch of humor.
 She taught the way of performing the music, by listening to the greatest pianists, adding her observations and her comments, while she was always looking for solutions to technical problems (she often tried out passages in different ways, searching and demonstrating them herself at the piano).
 All this was passed on with deep respect for the interpretation and for the opinion of each student.
 After each piano lesson, one would go home with a feeling of personal growth and enrichment, both on the musical and on the human side.
-Flore Levine’s piano playing was shining through a deep generous, round and broad sound.
+Flore Levine's piano playing was shining through a deep generous, round and broad sound.
 A very erudite person, she devoted a passion for literature and for every other form of Art.
-She was also very interested in ‘what would go on in the world’.
-Despite her venerable age, she always remained very lively and young in spirit.”
+She was also very interested in 'what would go on in the world'.
+Despite her venerable age, she always remained very lively and young in spirit."
 (Testimony by Godelieve Berger, student of Flore Levine.
 Gazet van Antwerpen, 1989).